Gas Safety Certificates and Plumbing Repairs: What Are A Landlord’s Responsibilities?

 The law states that if any item you have provided becomes faulty, it is your responsibility to replace it.
 And if internal decorations are damaged during repairs, it is also your responsibility to ensure these are fixed.
 As this is the law, it applies even if the tenancy agreement says something different.

-The gas supply and appliances in the home must be in a safe condition, and they must be fitted or repaired by a Gas engineer in Northampton.
+The gas supply and appliances in the home must be in a safe condition, and they must be fitted or repaired by a Gas engineer.
 These appliances may include gas pipework, gas cookers, gas boilers, gas fires, and gas water heaters.

 Tenants are responsible for any gas appliances that they own themselves, but you are responsible for any flues, pipework or chimneys they are connected to.